AU-Biocommons/genome-annotation/ansible/playbooks/README.md

 ### Playbooks
 - **`playbook-build-nectar-apollo.yml`**
     Build a new Apollo2 instance end-to-end on a fresh VM.

+    **Inventory:** generated by `build-newapollo-inventory.sh` in the form `buildapollo.XXX.inventory`, where `XXX` is a number from 001 - 999.

 - **`playbook-restore-apollo-db.yml`**
-    Restore Apollo2 PostgreSQL database from backup.
+    Restore Apollo2 PostgreSQL database from backup when rebuilding on a fresh VM.

+    **Inventory:** generated by `build-newapollo-inventory.sh` in the form `buildapollo.XXX.inventory`, where `XXX` is a number from 001 - 999.

 ### Scripts
-- main script
-  build-newapollo.sh
-- supporting scripts called by main script build-newapollo-inventory.sh build-newapollo-runplaybooks.sh
-  build-newapollo-groupadd-apollovms.sh

 - **Main script**
-  - **`build-newapollo.sh`**
-    Orchestrates a new Apollo build including generating host inventory, checking if this is a restore of an old apollo (additionally run `playbook-restore-apollo-db.yml`), running apollo build playbook (`playbook-build-nectar-apollo.yml`), and adding apollo to ansible inventory.
+  - **`build-newapollo.sh`**.
+Orchestrates a new Apollo build including generating host inventory, checking if this is a restore of an old apollo (additionally run `playbook-restore-apollo-db.yml`), running apollo build playbook (`playbook-build-nectar-apollo.yml`), and adding apollo to main ansible inventory (`hosts`).

 - **Supporting scripts**
-  - **`build-newapollo-inventory.sh`**
+  - **`build-newapollo-inventory.sh`**.
 Generate per-build host inventory from template.
-  - **`build-newapollo-runplaybooks.sh`**
+  - **`build-newapollo-runplaybooks.sh`**.
 Run the canonical playbook sequence for building an Apollo2 instance.
-  - **`build-newapollo-groupadd-apollovms.sh`**
+  - **`build-newapollo-groupadd-apollovms.sh`**.
 Add the new host to the `apollovms` group in the ansible inventory.

 ### Inventory templates
-- **`buildapollo.template`**
+- **`buildapollo.template`**.
 Template consumed by the Apollo build scripts.

 ## System Maintenance Playbooks
-- **`playbook-system-updates-ubuntu.yml`**
+- **`playbook-system-updates-ubuntu.yml`**.
 Apply OS updates across selected hosts/groups.

+    **Inventory:** typically the default `hosts`, but limited to specific host groups with `--limit otherubuntuvms` for infrastructure, and `--limit apollovms` for apollo instances.

 ## Typical build flow (high-level)